-Additionally, University Centers (UCen) sends their food waste to Otay Landfill's composting centers.
-While this is a laudable effort, the emissions caused by transporting actual tons of food waste represents a signicant downstream carbon cost and is therefore not the most sustainable option.
-Furthermore, only a handful of businesses in UCen actually participate in this endeavor.
+Additionally, University Centers (UCEN) sends their food waste to Otay Landfill's composting centers.
+While this is a laudable effort, the emissions caused by transporting actual tons of food waste represents a significant downstream carbon cost and is therefore not the most sustainable option.
+Furthermore, only a handful of businesses in UCEN actually participate in this endeavor.

 Every Monday, Wednesday and Friday, RCG collects 8-20 gallon buckets from each participating business or group.
 We try to avoid picking buckets up during peak lunch hour traffic and use only service alleyways to avoid spilling these wastes in public areas of price center.
 Furthermore, RCG has asked vendors to store these buckets in the back of their kitchens or in just outside in the service corridors so we don't interfere with their business.